samlin001/asd-codelabs/codelab1/README.md

 Google Cloud Platform(GCP) and access it by Chrome Remote Desktop(CRD) for Android system development.

+The whole code lab should take around 30 minutes

 ## Android development on the cloud
 ![Android Development on the cloud](res/Android%20System%20Development%20On%20The%20Cloud.png)